-Customers on an ANDES expedition relaxing at base camp in the Puna de Atacama, November 2011.
+Customers on an ANDES expedition relaxing at our first camp in the Chilean Puna de Atacama, March 2016.
 A photo showing some of the ways our trips are so enjoyable - small groups, a relaxed atmosphere and plenty of sunshine.
 Although of course we have never claimed to be in direct control of the sunshine.!

 ANDES ARE ALSO VERY SUCCESSFUL AT CLIMBING SUMMITS